xieyj17/ProjectionPursuit.jl/README.md

 ```

 Let's project the data onto the first direction, and compare the density function with the Gamma(1,1) distribution.

 ![gamma_pp](/docs/src/assets/gamma_pp.png)

-And just in case you are curious what if we use PCA compare the density of the first principle with Gamma(1,1) distribution.
+And just in case you are curious what if we use PCA, and compare the density of the first principle with Gamma(1,1) distribution.

 ![gamma_pca](/docs/src/assets/gamma_pca.png)